Roofing dumpster rental in Harrisburg

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more per square than asphalt.
-For these tear-offs, we route in a reinforced 30-yard bin with heavier floor plates and thicker ribbed sides to handle the stress.
-We cap the fill volume well below the visual rim to maintain a legal axle weight; our lowboy transport ensures safe transit.
-We also offer general construction debris service for your mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a standard container.
+For these jobs, we route a reinforced 30-yard bin with heavier floor plates and ribbed sides: we use a lowboy for transport to ensure the axle weight remains legal.
+We cap the fill volume below the visual rim to keep loads safe.
+This specialized setup differs from our general construction debris service for lighter, mixed loads.

 Same-day Pickup for Fast Roof Project Turnover